 ARE YOU A PHISHING SITE?

-Lets look above.
+Let us look above.
 Any boxes asking for sensitive data like social security? credit or card info?
 Personal data?
 Did you have to login in order to gain access to information on this site?
 The closest you will have come (and will ever come) is if you decide to leave a comment (completely optional!.)
 At the bottom of this site we may ask you for an e-mail address which as you can tell from the picture above we don’t even care if its legit!
 If you answer that with a bogus e-mail then great!
-A name of alias which we would prefer you to use an Alias so you protect yourselves out there!
+The name of the alias which we would prefer you to use an Alias so you protect yourselves out there!

 You are reading a blog from a person that uses a single character as a handle/alias.
 In other words; We would have to be the world’s best hacker in order to go off of the few data packets you leave in the comments below.
 Sorry guys, We just don’t have that kind of time as we’re way too distracted for– Oh, potato chips!

 Phishing sites masquerading as someone important.

 If this was a phishing site.
-S-Config.com would disguised as a trustworthy source such as a store or bank.
+S-Config.com would be disguised as a trustworthy source such as a store or bank.
 Which we’re sorry to report that we don’t have tons and tons of domain aliases to s-config.com.
 We understand having a ‘dash’ in your domain name is suspect.
 But we don’t like run-on characters like sconfigblogsource.com.
-Also, single character domains to represent my handle are in the millions of dollars so that isn’t happening.
+Also, single-character domains to represent my handle are in the millions of dollars so that isn’t happening.